evo-lua/evo-lua.github.io/docs/guides/automated-testing/intercept-console-output-with-virtual-consoles.md

 title: Intercept console output
 ---

-Learn how to intercept console outputs and verify them in your tests.
+Learn how to intercept console outputs and access them in your tests.

 ## Motivation